 When you see suspected abuse, neglect or exploitation, it is easy to think that “somebody should do something.”
 Let that somebody be you.
-While many professionals are required by law to report suspected elder abuse, that is no substitute for the power of alert neighbors, friends and family members.
-There are no costs or penalties for reports made in good faith, and you can choose to file a report anonymously.
-Your action could save a person’s life.
+Anyone in Ohio can report the suspected abuse, neglect, or exploitation of someone else (or themselves).
+There is no cost for reporting and you can file a report anonymously.
+There are no penalties for reports made in good faith.
+Your action could save someone's life.

 Reporting Elder Abuse

 The Ohio Department of Job and Family Services supervises the state’s Adult Protective Services program, which helps vulnerable adults age 60 and older who are in danger of harm, are unable to protect themselves and may have no one to assist them.
 County departments of job and family services receive and investigate reports of abuse, neglect and exploitation and evaluate the need for protective services.

 To report suspected abuse, call the statewide, toll-free help line at 1-855-644-6277, contact your county Department of Job and Family Services, or use the Ohio Adult Protective Services Online Referral tool.

 Use our Elder Abuse Reporting Checklist to gather and report information that will help investigators take action.

 Abuse in a nursing home or assisted living facility